glouw/blog/_posts/2018-03-11-littlewolf.md

 Probes are small vector extensions of the ray, extending either vertically, horizontally, or diagonally depending on the wall hit location.

-If a vertical wall is hit, a horizontal probe is used to get the wall color index.
-Likewise, horizontal wall hits use a vertical probe.
+If a vertical wall is hit, a horizontal probe (dx) is used to get the wall color index.
+Likewise, horizontal wall hits use a vertical probe (dy).

 ![](/images/lw/4.PNG)